Wood sealers are protective coatings that protect wooden surfaces from moisture, water, and other elements.

 - It can be used on finished wood since it doesn’t penetrate wood grain.

-- Shellac maintains its look and doesn’t yellow over time.
+- Doesn’t yellow over time.

 The shellac disadvantages are listed below.